-‘How should our brand write for Facebook, Twitter and [insert the next big thing here]?’
+‘How should our brand write for Facebook, Instagram, Twitter and [insert the next big thing here]?’
 That’s a question nervous brand managers ask us a lot at the moment.

 To their slight dismay, we don’t hand over a template, a guideline or a guaranteed-to-get-you-more-retweets-than-that-Oscars-selfie trade secret.
 Because social media is different to other writing.
 You’re talking to people, so it’s even more important to sound like a real person when you write.

+We can vouch that Innocent’s tweets and posts are written by one person because we’ve met him.
+And he’s a clever and inventive so and so.
+They don’t just understand the brand they’re writing for, they put their own personality into the words too.
 This is a hard lesson for old-school branding folk to get their heads around because it’s almost impossible to replicate or neatly slot into a template.

 But that’s not all.
-We’ve noticed that the more brands go off on tangents or say things that don’t necessarily sound ‘on-brand’, the more people warm to them.
+We’ve noticed that the more brands go off on tangents or say things that don’t necessarily sound ‘on-brand’, the more people warm to them:

 We’ve had our own reshuffle.
 One Direction now run our fiction section.
 JLS get cookery.
 Take That are in charge of Mind, Body and Spirit.

 (The writer of that tweet, by the way, was a bookseller who was poached by Innocent as their social writer before joining a social agency.)

 Some brands like Oatly make a thing of trying to flog you stuff all the time.
 They’re letting you in on the joke.
 It makes a change from overhead shots of latte art: